mkmik/metacontext/README.rst

     else:
       break

-How to create your own meta context handlers
+How to create your own meta context mangers
 --------------------------------------------

 Just create a `Keyword` subclass::